Where Will LBJ Land? It All Depends on What Kind of Player He Wants to Be Next

 Yet James' success from deep wasn't a postseason fluke, either, which is what makes this skill so tantalizing for his future team.
 In the regular season, James shot an absurd 23-of-42 from extra deep, a 54.8 percent conversion rate.
 Among all players who took at least 30 of these attempts, James wielded by far the best shooting percentage.
 In fact, no one else reached even 43.0 percent.
 Curry himself was 15-of-39 (38.5 percent), ranking well below James.

 For a guy who's the size of Karl Malone—who, at this stage of his career, should likely be slowing down and finding comfort in the more plodding area on the block—this is a stunning development.
-To repeat, he's the size of Malone but shoots like Curry.
+To repeat: He's the size of Malone but shoots like Curry.

 If he wants to be Steph, he should pick...the Houston Rockets

-Note: Editor's note: Every day this week—heading into the start of free agency on Sunday—Bleacher Report will look at every angle of LeBron James' upcoming decision with reports and features from our most plugged-in NBA reporters.
-Today, B/R looks at how LeBron's choice could be shaped by the role he wants to play on the court.